- Adding Legend to the Map

 How would you judge if a single element is too large on the layout page?
 Zoom to the Zoom Whole Page of the Layout and examine your map.
 What draws your attention first?
 If it is the north arrow, then it is too large.
 Remember you are creating a visual hierarchy that guides the map reader through your map as well as through the spatial features.
 TOP

 The north arrow you have added to your map points to grid north.
-To change the rotation of the arrow so that it aligned to either magnetic north or True North, examine the north arrow’s Properties, and note the setting for Calibration Angle.
+To change the rotation of the arrow so that it aligned to True North, examine the north arrow’s Properties, and note the setting for Calibration Angle.
 How do you determine the rotation angle for a map?
 True north aligns to the Meridian of Longitude at a location.
 This rotation changes across the map (remember that longitude converges towards the pole).
-Magnetic declination changes with location and changes through time as the magnetic pole is constantly on the move.

 4. Adding more information to the Map